I have a soft spot for melted cheese.

 If you ask me about my favorite ingredient, on the other hand, I will reply without hesitation: the answer is cheese.

 Sometimes I lie in bed at night and realize that everything I ate that day contained some form of cheese.
 Scrambled eggs with goat cheese.
-Cheddar cheese and crackers.
+Gouda cheese and crackers.
+Hefty shredded beef and cheddar chimichangas.
 Naan flatbreads with ricotta.

 Not that I’m saying there’s a problem here.
 I’m just saying that I really, really like cheese.